technigmaai/kyutai-tts-service/README.md

 ### SSML Processing
 For multiple text segments, the service automatically:
-1. Parses SSML into voice segments and pauses
+1. Parses SSML into voice segments and pauses (handled by `utils/ssml_parser.py`)
-2. Processes each segment with the specified voice
+2. Processes each segment with the specified voice (handled by `tts/engine.py`)
 3. Reconstructs audio in original order
-4. Applies ZipEnhancer if requested
+4. Applies ZipEnhancer if requested (handled by `audio/processing.py`)

 ### ZipEnhancer Quality Modes
 The service offers three ZipEnhancer processing modes: